 For students interested in pursuing a focus in construction processes, scheduling, and budgeting.
 Students will learn specific management and construction techniques that will provide a graduating student with the ability to enter the construction management field with a strong architectural design and structures background.

 The AD+T curriculum stresses the integration of environmental sustainability principles and practices in all studio projects.
 Many students seek to expand their depth of understanding of these principles and practices to include more advanced integrative practices and research.

 For students with career goals that focus on professional practice and the management of an architecture firm.
 These students see themselves as architects and business leaders.

 The University of Hartford offers students an opportunity to complete both a BS in Architectural Design + Technology and a Master of Architecture in five years.
 The MArch Track 1 is available for qualified UHart undergraduate AD+T students who begin taking graduate courses in senior year, then complete a 12-month (3-semester) MArch track immediately following their Bachelors program.
 This opportunity saves on the total cost of education and allows students to enter the full-time workforce one year earlier than a traditional 4+2 program sequence.
 Learn more.

 Our architectural design + technology program is designed to prepare you for career success.Our graduates go on to work at companies like Amenta Emma Architects, Crosskey Architects, Disney Imagineers, FIP Construction, JCJ Architecture, S/L/A/M Collaborative, Tai Soo Kim Partners Architects, Tecton Architects, and Turner Construction.

 Resources for First-Year Students

-The University of Hartford's Department of Architectural Design + Technology is committed to creating and preserving a learning culture that is conducive to the growth of the relationships needed to help students succeed in their goals, and to fulfill the Mission of the Department of Architecture.
+Members of the Department of Architecture are committed to creating and preserving a learning culture that is conducive to the growth of the relationships needed to help students succeed in their goals and to fulfill the mission of the department.